alex-ball/tikzgamemap/README.md

 This work is "maintained" (as per LPPL maintenance status) by Alex Ball.

-This work consists of the files tikzgamemap.dtx, README and a Makefile.
+This work consists of the files tikzgamemap.dtx, README.md and a Makefile.